RetroDECK/ES-DE/USERGUIDE.md

 A number of systems have alternative emulator entries named _Shortcut or script_ which allows the direct execution of .lnk shortcut files or .bat batch files.
 It's not possible by default to directly launch .ps1 PowerShell scripts.
 As running PowerShell scripts is not even enabled by default on Windows they are for sure not recommended.
 If you still want to use them the best approach is to execute them via either a .lnk shortcut file or a .bat wrapper script where you explicitly call powershell.exe with the -command flag.
 If you instead insist on running them directly from ES-DE, you'll need to add a custom system or find rule configuration where you execute powershell.exe instead of cmd.exe and you'll also need to add .ps1 as a file extension for each relevant system.

+Some disk operations can have abysmal performance on Windows, and this may be especially obvious for the theme downloader.
+This is often caused by anti-virus software like Microsoft Defender.
+If it takes say 30 seconds rather than 300 milliseconds to open the theme downloader then it may be a good idea to add an exlusion for the .emulationstation\themes\ directory to Microsoft Defender.
+The same may also be true for other directories like the ROMs folder if disk performance is terrible.
+Refer to your anti-virus software documentation on how to setup such exclusions.

 ## Specific notes for macOS

 As macOS does not support Vulkan some emulators are not available, and some that do exist have not been updated for this operating system in recent years.
 But emulator support is steadily improving and native ARM releases ("Apple Silicon") are also getting more common.
 One issue though is that some emulators are not codesigned and notarized so macOS refuses to run them by default.
 You can override the operating system's security settings however, which will work around this problem.
 Some emulators are also available via the [Homebrew](https://brew.sh) package manager and in many instances ES-DE includes support for these releases using the bundled configuration.